 Earth is composed of 71% water and 29% land.
 It is estimated that the oceans contain 312 million trillion gallons of saltwater that cannot be consumed as drinking water by humans.
 Then, why not use this abundant natural resource as an effective means of renewable energy source?

 Hydroelectric energy, wave, energy, and tidal energy are three such types of renewable energy forms derived from water.
-However lucrative or sought after, the hydroelectric power presents a big challenge.
-Practical implementation of hydroelectric harness requires constructing a water holding body such as a dam near a river or lake.
+However lucrative or sought after, hydroelectric power presents a big challenge.
+Practical implementation of harnessing hydroelectric power requires constructing a water holding body such as a dam near a river or lake.
 Unfortunately, these rivers and lakes make up only 4.2% (mostly fresh water) of all the water on Earth.
 Tidal and wave – the other two renewable energy forms – utilize the remaining 95.8% of water, which is the saltwater found in oceans.
+(McGrath, Jane)

 Tidal energy is harnessed via the tides in the ocean.
 Oceanic tides have high kinetic and potential energy – enough to increase Earth’s rotation around its own axis.
 The mechanical energy contained in these tides has been increasing, causing a significant loss in Earth’s rotational energy.
-In 620 million years, Earth has lost 17% of its rotational energy causing the days to grow longer from 22 hours to now 24 hours.
-Since tides are a result of Earth’s rotation around its axes and the proximity to the moon, it is quiet an inexhaustible phenomenon.
-Conversely, as long as the Earth rotates around itself, the moon around earth, the tides in earth’s oceans remain strong and therefore forming a renewable source of energy.
+In 620 million years, Earth has lost 17% of its rotational energy causing the days to grow longer from 22 hours to now 24 hours. (“Renewable Energy") Since tides are a result of Earth’s rotation around its axes and the proximity to the moon, it is quite an inexhaustible phenomenon.
+As long as the Earth rotates around itself, the moon around earth, the tides in earth’s oceans remain strong and therefore forming a renewable source of energy.

 There are four common constructs that harness tidal energy – tidal barrage, tidal lagoon, dynamic tidal power plant, and tidal stream generator.

-Tidal barrage and lagoons use well-placed dams and potential energy difference between high and low tides to generate electricity.
+Tidal barrage and lagoons use well-placed dams and the potential energy difference between high and low tides to generate electricity.
 The potential energy of a tide is harnessed by channeling water from a water source into a big reservoir that is placed on high ground.
 Once released, it passes through a dam containing turbines, and falls on to a surface lower than the reservoir.
-The turbines then convert the tidal energy into a mechanical energy, then forming electricity through the use of generators (see figure 2.2).
-This is the same concept as a hydroelectric plant, just on a smaller scale.
+The turbines then convert the tidal energy into mechanical energy, forming electricity through the use of generators (see figure 2.2). (“Tidal Energy (Tidal Power)”) This is the same concept as a hydroelectric plant, just on a smaller scale.

 Bays and estuaries are the two common locations for tidal barrages and lagoons (see figure 2.1).
 These locations come with some challenges of their own.
 Having a barrage in a bay might decrease saltwater, which leads to death of sea fish.
 This results in a change in the overall ecosystem that becomes unsuitable for fish.
-In addition, migrating fish might try to pass through the turbines, which results in unintended death and therefore decrease in overall numbers of fish in the region.
-Overseeing these disadvantages, there are valuable advantages of tidal barrages in these locations.
-Tidal barrage constructs result in calming the waves and allowing access to neighboring lands through bridges.
-At the same time, the overall production of electricity from a non-crude material like tides means clean and minimal pollution in the process.
+In addition, migrating fish might try to pass through the turbines, which results in unintended death and decrease in overall numbers of fish in the region.
+Despite these disadvantages, there are valuable advantages of tidal barrages in these locations.
+The presence of a tidal barrage results in calming down the waves and allowing access to neighboring lands through bridges. ( "Tidal Power" ) At the same time, the overall production of electricity from a non-crude material like tides means clean and minimal pollution in the process.